Clicky Skip to Content

 A Dungeons and Dragons dice

-There’re several intelligence checks that are required when the situations occur.
+Several intelligence checks are required when the situations occur.

 Intelligence is a measure of a character’s mental acuity and the ability to reason.
 A character’s intelligence is required when there’s a situation where logic and deductive reasoning is needed.
 For example, when you look for hints and clues to conclude something.

-Another example is when the character is able to find the locations of hidden objects, recognize the weapon by merely looking at the wound, and know the weakest point in a tunnel, such tasks call for intelligence.
+Another example is when the character can find the locations of hidden objects, recognize the weapon by merely looking at the wound, and know the weakest point in a tunnel.
+Such tasks call for intelligence.

 How do you use Intelligence in D&D?